MegalonVII/Melodies-of-Marina/README.md

 # Melodies of Marina
-Proprietary Discord bot for the server called "The Marina" written in Discord.py.
-While the code may be open-source, **it is NOT intended for distribution or reproduction!** The open-source nature is for people in the server to see the inner workings of the bot and join in on the coding if they so choose.
+Discord bot written in Discord.py and primarily using yt_dlp.
+While the code may be open-source, **it is NOT intended for distribution or reproduction!** The open-source nature is for people to see the inner workings of the bot and join in on the coding if they so choose.

 # Commands
 This is also viewable from the `main.py` file in this repo, and also in our Discord server via `/help`.